 1. Ability to voluntarily provide written, signed, and dated informed consent as applicable to participate in the study.
 2. An understanding, ability, and willingness to fully comply with study procedures and restrictions.
 3. Age 18-65 inclusive at the time of consent.
 The date of signature of the informed consent is defined as the beginning of the screening period.
 This inclusion criterion will only be assessed at the first screening visit.
 4. Subjects must be either: - a.
 A subject of Japanese descent born in Japan, who has resided outside of Japan for no longer than 5 years and is of Japanese parentage, defined as having 2 Japanese parents, and 4 Japanese grandparents, all born in Japan. - b.
 A non-Hispanic, Caucasian subject who has 2 non-Hispanic, Caucasian parents and 4 non-Hispanic, Caucasian grandparents.
 5. Male or nonpregnant, nonlactating female who agrees to comply with any applicable contraceptive requirements of the protocol or females of nonchildbearing potential.
 6. Considered "healthy" by the investigator.
 Healthy status is defined by absence of evidence of any active or chronic disease following a detailed medical and surgical history, a complete physical examination including vital signs, 12-lead ECG, hematology, blood chemistry, and urinalysis.
-7. Body mass index between 18.5 and 25 kg/m2, inclusive, with a body weight \geq 45 kg (99lbs).
+7. Body mass index between 18.5 and 28 kg/m2, inclusive, with a body weight ≥ 45 kg (99lbs).
 This inclusion criterion will only be assessed at the first screening visit.

 8. Willing and able to consume standardized meals during the confinement period of the study.
 All participants will be required to consume the identical meals on study days when serial PK and PD blood samples are collected.
-9. A clinical safety laboratory parameter of hemoglobin greater than 11.7g/dl (females) or 13.1g/dl (males) and less than 16g/dl (females) or 17.4g/dl (males).
+9. A clinical safety laboratory parameter of hemoglobin greater than 11.7g/dL (females) or 13.1g/dL (males) and less than 16g/dL (females) or 17.4g/dL (males) or, if out of this range, deemed not clinically significant by the principal investigator.
 10. Total serum calcium within laboratory normal limits.
 11. Serum parathyroid hormone (PTH) levels within laboratory normal limits.